aswzen/simple-springmvc-web-server-oauth2/README.md

-# simple-springmvc-web-server-oauth2
-Simple Spring MVC Web Server with OAuth2 Authentication
+# Simple Spring MVC Web Server with OAuth2
+This is a sample of REST web server using Spring MVC and OAuth2 Authentication system, for educational purpose.

+## Key
+- Java 1.8
+- Maven
+- Spring MVC
+- OAuth2

+## Instalation
+- Load the project using Netbeans IDE